TheRensselaerIDEA/MortalityMinder/README.md

 <img src="www/IDEA_logo_500.png"  height="120"/>

-# Mortality Minder
+# MortalityMinder

 ## About
-**Mortality Minder** is a web application built on the [R Shiny](https://shiny.rstudio.com/) application framework, written primarily in R, with some functionality written in javascript.
+**MortalityMinder** is a web application built on the [R Shiny](https://shiny.rstudio.com/) application framework, written primarily in R, with some functionality written in javascript.
 It creates highly visual analysis of mortality data provided by [CDCWonder](https://wonder.cdc.gov/) and [County Health Rankings](http://www.countyhealthrankings.org/).
 You may find a live version of the app here: https://lp01.idea.rpi.edu/shiny/erickj4/MortalityMinder/

 ## Local Setup
 To run a local instance of the application, follow the steps below: